carla-cvcyber/metasploitable2-on-mac-m4/README.md

 ### 6. Network Configuration & Validation

 - Find the VM’s IP address via `ifconfig` or `ip a`
-- From your host Mac or another VM (e.g. Kali), run:
+- From your host Mac or your Kali VM, ping the Metasploitable2 VM to validate the connection.
+Run:

 ```bash
 ping <Metasploitable2_IP>